Why you should travel to Newfoundland once in your lifetime

 In Newfoundland, they know how to party—with a warmth and enthusiasm that's contagious!
 Whether it's a small village festival or a large event, the joie de vivre of the Newfoundlanders is palpable everywhere.
 A truly unique experience is the Royal St. John's Regatta, held for over two centuries and the oldest continuously held sporting event in North America.
 Entire families gather to watch the rowing competitions, accompanied by a vibrant program of games, music, and local delicacies.

 Especially noteworthy is the Kitchenfest, a festival that takes place in small, cozy kitchens—the heart of traditional households.
-Here people play music, dance, and sing as if there's no tomorrow.
+Here People play music, dance, and sing as if there's no tomorrow.
 Local residents open their doors and invite tourists to become part of this authentic experience.
 It is a unique opportunity to experience the warm hospitality of the locals up close and immerse yourself in the intimate atmosphere of a genuine Newfoundland home.

-Don't forget the Mummers Parade, a surreal spectacle where costumed locals parade through the streets, accompanied by traditional music and dance.
-This winter event has its roots in Celtic traditions and brings color and cheerfulness to the otherwise frosty season.
+Don't forget the Mummers Parade, a surreal spectacle where costumed locals parade through the streets, accompanied by traditional Music and dance.
+This Winter event has its roots in Celtic traditions and brings color and cheerfulness to the otherwise frosty season.
 Masked figures, often in whimsical costumes, blur the lines between spectator and participant.
 You should experience this extraordinary festival at least once in a lifetime to feel the unbroken joie de vivre of the Newfoundlanders in its purest form.

 Anzeige